-The 3+3 Accelerated Program offers highly motivated George Mason University undergraduate students a fast track to earn both a bachelor's degree and a law degree in six, rather than seven, years of study.
+The 3+3 Accelerated Programs offer highly motivated undergraduate students a fast track to earn both a bachelor's degree and a law degree in six, rather than seven, years of study.

-After completing three years as an undergraduate and gaining admission to the law school through the specified process, a 3+3 Program participant will become a full-time, first-year law student, a “1L”, at the School of Law on the University’s Arlington campus, rather than returning to the undergraduate campus for a "senior year."
-3+3 Accelerated Program participants will follow the usual course of study for full-time, first-year law students.
+After completing three years as an undergraduate and gaining admission to the law school through the specified process, a 3+3 Program participant will become a full-time, first-year law student, a “1L”, at the School of Law on the University’s Arlington campus, rather than returning to their undergraduate campus for a "senior year."
+A 3+3 Accelerated Program participant will follow the usual course of study for full-time, first-year law students.

-Upon successful completion of the first year of law study, the credits earned will be counted toward the JD degree and as elective credits sufficient to complete the University’s requirements for the bachelor’s degree.
+Upon successful completion of the first year of law study, the credits earned will be counted toward the JD degree and as elective credits sufficient to complete their undergraduate university's requirements for the bachelor’s degree.
 The first-year law grades will not be included with the university grades in calculating an undergraduate grade point average.

-A participating student who elects to withdraw from the law program or who fails to complete successfully the first year of law school may return without reapplication to the university for completion of the bachelor’s degree.
+A participating student who elects to withdraw from the law program or who fails to complete successfully the first year of law school may return without reapplication to their undergraduate university for completion of the bachelor’s degree.